AJWyman1/FakeNews/README.md

 ### **Raw Data**
 [The dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) was sourced from Kaggle.
 It comes in two separate csv files one containing Fake news articles and the other with true news articles both
 Dataset came in two separate `csv` files one containing only fake news and the other with true news.
 With ~20,000 articles in each csv the dataset was evenly split.
+Because of this even split I will be using accuracy as my scoring metric.

 ## **Fake News**